 As writers, it is our duty and our privilege to delve into the deepest parts of human experience.

 We are told from a young age not to bring up religion or politics in polite conversation, but today, I'm doing just that on the podcast!
 Faith, spirituality and religion have a spectrum upon which we all sit somewhere.
 If we're going to bring aspects of this to our writing, we have to be able to discuss it openly.

-In the intro, I mention Thrillerfest, the ProWriter multimedia courses with CJ Lyons, ‘Turning Pro' by Steven Pressfield, writing 4000 words per day by thriller author Jeremy Robinson and my new non-fiction book, ‘How to love your job … or find a new one.‘
+In the intro, I mention Thrillerfest, ‘Turning Pro' by Steven Pressfield, writing 4000 words per day by thriller author Jeremy Robinson and my new non-fiction book, Career Change.

 Jill and I both bring the greatest respect to people of all religions in this discussion.
 I do hope you will leave a comment with your own thoughts on this topic, but please, do write with a similar respect.
 This is an equal rights blog!